vime-js/vime/examples/README.md

 # Vime Examples

-This directory contains simple examples of how to setup Vime with some popular frameworks/libraries.
+This directory contains examples for some popular frameworks/libraries on (1) how to setup Vime, and (2) how to build custom player UI components.
 Refer to the [Documentation](https://vimejs.com) and [Components API](https://vimejs.com/components/core/player/api) for more information.

 - [HTML](./html)
 - [React](./react)